 Another long-living population inhabits the Greek island of Ikaria.
 Nearly 1 in every 3 people lives to be 90, and they eat a diet rich in legumes, potatoes, and bread.

 Several other Blue Zone regions share similar dietary traits, indicating that carbs are not causing problems for these people.

-But that doesn't mean carbs alone make people fat and sick in the first place, nor are they the sole cause of the current state of public health.
+And though low-carb diets can be an effective tool for weight loss and diabetes control, that doesn't mean carbs alone cause weight gain or disease — nor are they the sole cause of the current state of public health.

-This depends entirely on the context, and varies between individuals.
+This depends entirely on the context and varies between individuals.

 Some people do well with fewer carbs, while others function just fine eating plenty of carbs from healthy food.

 In any case, whole-carb foods can be part of a healthy diet and don’t need to be avoided at all cost.